wp-plugins/wp-flot/readme.txt

 * Make sure your data doesn't contain any errors, such as a misplaced comma.
 The web inspector of your browser can help you with this.
 * Check the source of the page, if the javascript contains an html tags, such as p or br, there probably is a problem with the wpautop filter.

+= The legend looks weird =

+The legend uses a table-element, which is styled by your theme's CSS.
+In many themes, a table is set to a width of 100%, causing your legend to span the entire chart.

 == Changelog ==
 0.1 - First version